scooter99boston/bbu-gf/docs/gf_controlled/member_business_policies.md

 5. Notify applicants of application approval/rejection status.

 ### Governing Body
-The Board of Directors MUST:
+The Governing Board MUST:

 1. Take action on applications within 30 days of receipt.

 ## 3. Activation

 ### Stewards
-A Steward SHOULD submit a utility infrastructure node to the Idenity Utility Administrator using the procedures outlined by the
-Technical Steering Committee after the following dependencies have been resolved:
+A Steward SHOULD submit a utility infrastructure node to the Identity Utility Administrator using the procedures outlined by the Technical Steering Committee after the following dependencies have been resolved:

 1. Have their application approved by the responsible Bedrock Consortium Governing Body.
 1. Complete the onboarding process with the Linux Foundation including the signature of all pertinent contractual instruments.